sara-ferguson/sara-ferguson/index.md

 1.)
 In a browser navigate to [http://localhost/owncloud](http://localhost/owncloud)
 2.)
 Create the administrator account by entering any desired username and password
 3.)
-Click **Finish Setup**
+Click `Finish Setup`

-Database settings can now be configured.
+**Note:** Database settings should now be configured.
 See the ownCloud [installation documentation](https://doc.owncloud.org/server/9.0/admin_manual/installation/installation_wizard.html#data-directory-location) for more information.

-## Configuring ownCloud
+## Common Configuration

 1.)
 Configure ownCloud to listen on the server's IP address and a custom port (in this instance 8080).

 - In the `config.php` file locate the `'dbname'` parameter
 - Change `'owncloud'` to the IP address and port

 		'dbname' => '192.168.0.2:8080'

 More configuration options are available in the ownCloud [Config.php Parameters](https://doc.owncloud.org/server/9.0/admin_manual/configuration_server/config_sample_php_parameters.html) documentation.

 2.)
 Create user accounts

 - Login to ownCloud
 - Navigate to the User Management page
 - Click in the `username` box at the top of the page
 - Add the desired username and password
 - Add the user to a group if desired
-- If **Send email to new user** was selected in the control panel an email address may also be specified. ownCloud will send an email notification with the new login information.
+- If `Send email to new user` was selected in the control panel an email address may also be specified. ownCloud will send an email notification to the user with the new login information.

-Detailed information on user accounts can be found in the ownCloud [User Configuration manual](https://doc.owncloud.org/server/9.0/admin_manual/configuration_user/user_configuration.html).
+Detailed information on user accounts can be found in the ownCloud [User Configuration manual](https://doc.owncloud.org/server/9.0/admin_manual/configuration_user/).

 3.)
 Connect to the ownCloud server using a desktop or mobile client